-- 3) consideration of available tools which could be used to maintain or improve FRMS performance prior to implementing changes; and - c) provide for the continuous improvement of the FRMS.
+- 1) hazard reporting and investigations; - 2) audits and surveys; and - 3) reviews and fatigue studies; - b) provide a formal process for the management of change which shall include, but is not limited to: - 1) identification of changes in the operational environment that may affect FRMS; - 2) identification of changes within the organization that may affect FRMS; and - consideration of available tools which could be used to maintain or improve FRMS performance prior to implementing changes; and - c) provide for the continuous improvement of the FRMS.
 This shall include, but not limited to: - 1) the elimination and/or modification of risk controls that have had unintended consequences or that are no longer needed due to changes in the operational or organizational environment; - 2) routine evaluations of facilities, equipment, documentation and procedures; and - the determination of the need to introduce new processes and procedures to mitigate emerging fatigue-related risks.